Estremoz, Portugal

 Climb the marble tower

 Portugal is a relaxed, open country.
 The tallest building in Estremoz is the white marble Torre das Couraças.
 It is 28 metres high and was built in the 17th century.
-Now part of a luxury hotel, just slip through the foyer, into the courtyard on the left and up the many, many storeys to the terraces or rooftop.
+Now part of a luxury hotel, the Pousada Castelo de Estremoz, just slip through the foyer, into the courtyard on the left and up the many, many storeys to the terraces or rooftop.
 The views from here are unbeatable.

 Admire art nouveau architecture